Ideas from across the political spectrum, in context.

 For questions, comments, media inquiries, and other requests, please write to:

-HealthPolicy.tv is a non-partisan project that curates and shares the most interesting health policy videos on the web.
-Our goal is to help people understand the issues on a deeper level and raise the level of discourse and debate.
+HealthPolicy.tv is a non-partisan educational initiative that collects and shares the most interesting health policy videos on the web.
+The goal of the site is to help people expand their understanding of the prevailing arguments, positions, and beliefs that are influential in the field of health policy and that shape public opinion.

 Nothing on this site should be taken as legal, financial, or medical advice. ©2014 HealthPolicy.tv.
 All rights reserved.